yhlong0/IntellectCapital/Notes/2023/designPattern.md

     - If you use new keyword, you'll be holding a reference to a concrete class.
 Use a factory to get around that!
     - If you derive from a concrete class, you're depending on a concrete class.
 Derive from an abstraction, like an interface or an abstract class.
     - No method should override an implemented method of any of its base classes. (shape -> draw(), circle -> override draw())
 3. Strategy Pattern: Defining an interface, abstract class (Strategy) that represents a family of behaviors or methods(Algorithms).
 Concrete implementations of this interface represent specific behaviors, functions, or methods.
 By programming to the interface rather than to a specific implementation, you can switch out one behavior for another at runtime without changing the calling code.
+When you have a group of behaviors would change depending on context(all ducks make sounds, but different sounds).
+Instead of putting methods in superclass and child inherited then overriding them one by one, some of the overrides would be the same(wood duck and steel duck both not making sounds).
+Strategy Pattern is good for solving this.
 ```java
 // Define the Strategy(interface)
 public interface PaymentStrategy {